 Jump to section

-Kaopectate is an over-the-counter drug that veterinarians sometimes recommend for dogs with gastrointestinal upset.
+Kaopectate for dogs is an over-the-counter drug that veterinarians sometimes recommend for dogs with gastrointestinal upset.
 Kaolin and pectin were the primary ingredients in Kaopectate’s original formula, though in recent years, these were swapped out for bismuth subsalicylate, the active ingredient in Pepto Bismol.
 Some brands of Kaopectate sold outside of the US contain attapulgite, a clay-based mineral manufacturers use in place of bismuth.

 Bismuth subsalicylate coats the stomach and esophagus to protect the body from digestive acids while also neutralizing the stomach contents.
 Evidence suggests that Bismuth has antimicrobial properties and may help heal damage to the stomach lining.